From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Neural operators for Bayesian inference

-Using the setup, Gaussian prior measure, and synthetic data, MCMC was used to generate the posterior samples.
-Parameters of the MCMC simulation are as follows: $k_{max} = 10500$, $k_{burn} = 500$, $\beta = 0.2$, and $\sigma_{o} = 1.329$ (recall that the covariance matrix in the noise model is $\rb{\Gamma}_o = \sigma^2_o \rb{I}$).
-Here, $\sigma_{o}$ is taken to be $5\%$ of the mean of the $\rb{o}$ (i.e., $\sigma_o = 0.05 \times \frac{1}{d_o} \sum_{i=1}^{d_o} \rb{o}_i$).
-The same MCMC simulation with four different forward models was performed.
-In the first case, the state field $u$ was computed using the finite element approximation of the Poisson problem, i.e., using the ``true" model.
-The remaining three simulations utilized DeepONet, PCANet, and FNO neural operator approximations of the forward problem.
-Here, the trained neural operators from the \cref{s:nn} are used; their accuracy for random samples from Gaussian prior measure is shown in \cref{fig:poissonCompareNOps} for the Poisson problem.
-The notebook \lstinline{BayesianInversion.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey25_v1/survey_work/applications/bayesian_inverse_problem_poisson/BayesianInversion.ipynb}} sets up the problem, loads trained neural operators, and runs MCMC simulation.
+The same MCMC simulation is performed using four different forward models.
+In the first case, the state field $u$ is computed using the finite element approximation of the Poisson problem, referred to here as the \textit{true} forward model.
+In the remaining three cases, DeepONet, PCANet, and FNO are used as surrogate forward models.
+The trained neural operators from \cref{s:nn} are used, and their prediction accuracy for random samples from the prior is shown in \cref{fig:poissonCompareNOps}.
+The notebook \lstinline{BayesianInversion.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey26_v2/survey_work/applications/bayesian_inverse_problem_poisson/BayesianInversion.ipynb}} sets up the problem, loads the trained neural operators, and runs the MCMC simulations.

-Acceptance rate and cost during MCMC simulations for four inference problems corresponding to the ``true" and surrogate models are shown in \cref{fig:poissonMCMCStat}.
-The results, including the posterior mean and a sample from the posterior, from the ``true" model are shown in \cref{fig:poissonBayesianInferenceTrue}.
-The results with DeepONet, PCANet, and FNO surrogates are shown in \cref{fig:poissonBayesianInferenceNOps}.
-Comparing the results when the ``true" model is used, all three surrogates produced a posterior mean of $w$ with a slightly higher error.
-However, the error of posterior mean $m$ obtained using the surrogates is about one percent.
-This demonstrates that neural operators are robust for the current Bayesian inference problem, even when the target parameter field has features that the prior samples can not produce.